ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/diabetes_mellitus/index.rst

 Assumptions and Limitations
 +++++++++++++++++++++++++++

-1. In vivarium, 'uncomplicated DM Type 1 and Type 2' is 'Moderate', which is different from how GBD 2017 is modelling it.
+- In vivarium, 'uncomplicated DM Type 1 and Type 2' is 'Moderate', which is different from how GBD 2017 is modelling it.
 In the future, severity splits will be revisited using disability weights.

-3. EMR is greater than zero for severe diabetes only.
+- This model has durations for moderate and severe DM that are too long because they arrive to that disease state immediately.
+Simulants in this model will not progress from moderate to severe.

+- This model assumes that EMR from 'moderate' and 'severe' disease states are equal.

+- This model assumes that Remission from 'moderate' to 'susceptible' and 'severe' to 'susceptible' are the same value.

-4. Case definition cross-walks on FPG and HbA1c: GBD 2017 assumed that HbA1c >6.5% was equivalent to FPG >126 mg/dL.
+- Case definition cross-walks on FPG and HbA1c: GBD 2017 assumed that HbA1c >6.5% was equivalent to FPG >126 mg/dL.

-5. There are no incidence or transitions between states in this model.
+- There are no incidence or transitions between states in this model.
 In the future, transition between states will be revisited using incidence of diabetes mellitus and remission.

 Cause Model Diagram
 -------------------